10 Christmas craft fair display booth photos.

 If you aren't doing any multi-day shows, you can still use a Christmas tree in your booth.
-You just might want to scale down a bit as the vendor has done in the next booth.
+You just might want to scale down a bit with a tabletop Christmas tree as the vendor has done in the next booth.

 If you're doing single day Christmas craft fairs, you'll probably be happier if you opt for a smaller tree that's more portable and easier to set up.

-The tree shown in this photo adds height to the display and showcases a few lovely handmade Christmas ornaments.
+The slim tabletop tree shown in this photo adds height to the display and showcases a few lovely handmade Christmas ornaments.
 It quickly adds a holiday feel to this crafter's regular year-round display.

 If you're watching your business budget carefully, and you don't already have an artificial tree you could use in your display, ask around.
 You might be pleasantly surprised to find a friend or family member who has an unused artificial tree that they are happy to lend or give to you for your holiday booth.

 You don't want to commit to hauling a full-sized Christmas tree around to shows?